You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 What are the Advantages and Disadvantages of Saving?

 Saving has multiple benefits, such as providing a safety net in case of unexpected situations, liquidating for purchases, and other short-term goals.
-But, there are also multiple drawbacks that you need to consider, such as losing out on higher returns.
-Savings also loses its purchasing power due to periods of inflation.
+But, there are also numerous drawbacks that you need to consider, such as losing out on higher returns.
+Savings also lose their purchasing power due to periods of inflation.

-While saving is a crucial aspect of any financial portfolio, you need to combine it with investments to help achieve a proper balance.
+While saving is a crucial aspect of any financial portfolio, it must be combined with investments to achieve a proper balance.

 Advantages: